Skip to main content

 Inclusion Needs Accountability

-Diane argues that the best organisations make accessibility visible in leadership, accountability, and resourcing, not just in statements of intent.
+The strongest organisations make accessibility visible in leadership, accountability, and resourcing, as well as in statements of intent.

 That is consistent with regulatory expectations.
 The FCA’s vulnerable customer guidance says firms should understand customer needs, equip staff to respond, and reflect those needs in product design, communications, and support.